iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Convex Functions Central Hub.md

 For all convex function, some of them will have gradient.
 The gradient might not be Lipschitz, because there exists convex function whose gradient is Uniform Continuous but not Lipschitz Continuous.

-- For the smooth case, please refer to [Gradient, Hessian Characterization of Convexity](Gradient,%20Hessian%20Characterization%20of%20Convexity.md).
+- For the smooth case, please refer to [Gradient, Hessian Characterization of Convex Functions](Gradient,%20Hessian%20Characterization%20of%20Convex%20Functions.md).
 - For epigraphical characterizations of convex functions and how their convexity is preserved constructively, visit: [Convexity Preserving Operations for Functions](../CVX%20Geometry/Convexity%20Preserving%20Operations%20for%20Functions%20).

 ---